thefuzz25/thefuzz25.github.io/_posts/2025-05-09-forget-about-it.md

 ## And Sometimes, It _Is_ the Only Thing

-This phrase isn’t just about brushing things off.
-It’s a reminder that meaning is slippery.
+Such phrases aren’t just about brushing things off.
+They're a reminder that meaning is slippery.
 Life’s a conversation full of timing, inflection, and interruptions.
 So the next time it throws something right at you — good or bad; just smile, shake your head, and say…
 > _"eh, Forget about it."_